 - Sasha Suarez, Assistant Professor, History / American Indian Studies (White Earth Ojibwe descent)

-- Kristen Whitson, Program Assistant, WiLS/Recollection WI; Volunteer, Ho-Chunk Language Division
+- Kristen Whitson, Digital Projects Specialist, WiLS/Recollection WI; former volunteer, Ho-Chunk Language Division

 - Language: The Key to Everything.
 Ron (Muqsahkwat) Corn, Jr. TEDxOshkosh.